MaartenGr/boardgame/files/homepage.md

-# Exploring one year of Board Games

 > Dashboard for exploring board games

-Some info here about how to use the dashboard...
+Some info here about how to use the dashboard..

 **To do**:
 * Make sure you can load in your own file